How do we sort through all the variety and complexity in our lives and in our world? What do we focus on? How do we decide what tone to take?

 It can also be immensely helpful to talk these questions out with a friend or coach.
 We can often hear things differently when we say them aloud to another person.
 And feedback is invaluable.

 It’s also great to write out your answers.
 You don’t need to write your whole book to create a map for yourself.

 Once you really find your way to answer the two questions above, the writing process becomes much easier and more enjoyable.
 And the work itself becomes much more powerful.

-Similarly, the writing process itself cultivates a beautiful clarity, attention and centering vision in an often de-centered world.
+The writing process itself cultivates a beautiful clarity, attention and centering vision in an often de-centered world.
 This process of writing can be a powerful and transformative experience of focusing and clarifying.